cab404/cab404/README.md

 **Fun facts**\
 :printer: love to tinker with 3D printers\
 :space_invader: made a [hackerspace](https://undef.club), and then [another one](https://github.com/hackerembassy/)\
-:star: made silicone sex toys\
+:star: was making silicone sex toys for quite some time\
 :heart: PR on first sight\
 :unicorn: am a sparkling unicorn princess